 Overland Park is looking for the best and brightest officers, dispatchers, and future department leaders.

 Find out more about our hiring process and open positions below.
-If our department seems like a fit for you, we invite you to contact a recruiter or apply online.
+If our department seems like a fit for you, we invite you to apply online or email a recruiter at [email protected].

 Minimum eligibility requirements for police officer positions include: